yggdrasil-network/yggdrasil-network.github.io/installation.md

 ### Windows

 Yggdrasil works on Windows and [an MSI installer is available](installation-windows.md), but the installer is supported on a best-effort basis only and is not well tested.
+On Windows 7 and Server 2008 R2, you must install hotfix KB2921916 ([64-bit](https://download.wireguard.com/windows-toolchain/distfiles/Windows6.1-KB2921916-x64.msu), [32-bit](https://download.wireguard.com/windows-toolchain/distfiles/Windows6.1-KB2921916-x86.msu)) before installing Yggdrasil.

 ### FreeBSD